getyourguide/gaql-cli/README.md

 first.

 ### Other tools
 Used for useful common queries.
 Currently only supports getting all accounts under an MCC, to help when managing multiple accounts.
+The MCC is taken from the `login_customer_id` field.
 - `gaql-tools queries clients`

 ## Notes